collet/ps5.3-1920/subject/README.md

 Additionally, each ride which started exactly in its earliest allowed start step gets an additional timeliness bonus of B.

-The total score of the submission is the sum of all points earned by all rides completed by all vehicles.
+The total score is the sum of all points earned by all rides completed by all vehicles.

-For example , with the example input file and the example submission file above, there are two vehicles.
+For example, with the example input file and the example submission file above, there are two vehicles.

 > Vehicle 0 handles one ride:
 > - ride 0, start at step 2, finish at step 6.